 Working to find ways improve patient care and support.

-As part of our mission to identify gaps in services and improve access to care for people with bleeding disorders, the NHPCC conducted the first-ever National Patient Needs Assessment.
-This assessment serves as the foundation for establishing national priorities for quality improvement to optimize the care of persons with bleeding disorders.
+As part of our mission to identify gaps in services and improve access to care for people with blood disorders, the NHPCC conducted the first-ever National Patient Needs Assessment.
+This assessment serves as the foundation for establishing national priorities for quality improvement to optimize the care of persons with blood disorders.

 The National Patient Needs Assessment was conducted to better understand the following: